 Acoustic Verification Report

-Within 3 months of the Occupation Certificate being issued Council is to engage a suitably qualified acoustic consultant to provide a written Acoustic Verification Report that certifies that the development and its operation complies with the Acoustic Assessment provided at Condition 2.
+Within 3 months of the Occupation Certificate being issued Council is to engage a suitably qualified acoustic consultant to provide a written Acoustic Verification Report that certifies that the development and its operation complies with the Noise Impact Assessment provided at Condition 2.
+In the event that a breach is recorded, the applicant is to review the approved Plan of Management / carry out works that are exempt from needing DA consent to ensure that the operation complies at all times.

 Note – Suitably qualified Acoustic Consultant means a consultant who posses the qualifications to render them eligible for membership of the Australian Acoustic Society, Institution of Engineers Australia or the Association of Australian Acoustic Consultants at the grade of member.